-This course started on March 30, 2017.
+This course starts on March 29, 2018.
 New lessons become available each Thursday.
-Students have access to the course through December 1, 2017.
-There is still space in the course if you haven’t already joined.
+Students have access to the course through December 1, 2018.

 Learn bird identification and sharpen your field skills with help from world-renowned birders.
-You’ll build your confidence in identifying the birds around you with week-by-week video instruction and built-in bird ID quizzes.
+You’ll build your confidence in identifying the birds around you with week-by-week entirely online video instruction and built-in bird ID quizzes.

 Build Your Skills